 Our plan is to remove the wall you see with the countertop above so that we can open up this galley kitchen:

 and join the main living space into a great room where kitchen and dining flow together.

-In addition to removing the kitchen wall, we’ll be painting, pulling out a wall between two bathrooms to make one larger and one a little smaller, adding on a laundry/mud room, and… many, many other things I’m sure.
+In addition to removing the kitchen wall, we will be getting rid of specific items that we bought after reading certain reviews for outdoor products .
+The plan also consits of painting, pulling out a wall between two bathrooms to make one larger and one a little smaller, adding on a laundry/mud room, and… many, many other things I’m sure.
+We are going to hire a reliable contractor, residential painters near Gettyburg, PA, who provide top notch customer service and work hard to go above and beyond client expectations.
 Ed’s already dusting off his tools and making task lists (thank God for my handy man!), and we’re both chomping at the bit to get our hands dirty and get the transformation underway.

 While we’re more than excited, it honestly doesn’t feel real.
 When we left our suburban life two years ago, we would have never guessed God would lead us to put roots down in this little community.
 There were many times in the last couple years we considered turning around and giving up on this new life; we’ve weathered storms in our marriage, in parenting, in friendships… but, thankfully, God met us face to face in the darkest parts and brought us through.

 Now that we’ve closed on this house, it feels like we’ve pulled into the dock after a long trip at sea and we’re ready for a new start on dry land.
 We’re back at shore different from who we are when we first left; we’re weathered, toughened, humbled, and appreciative… not just of each other, but of His great supernatural mercy and kindness.
 As we’ve fought the storms together without giving up, we’ve learned how strong each of us really can be – how much we really love and need each other – and how important it is to cherish what we have been entrusted with… as perfect, or imperfect, we may feel it to be.